apecloud/kubeblocks/docs/user_docs/installation/install_playground.md

 Make sure the following requirements are met.

-- AWS access key: An AWS access key is required and this account should have the searching and changing permission of VPC/Internet Gateway/Subnet/Route Table/Security Group/EC2 resources. ***Environment dependencies are required.
-Need to be confirmed and added. ***
+- AWS access key: An AWS access key is required and this account should have the searching and changing permission of VPC/Internet Gateway/Subnet/Route Table/Security Group/EC2 resources.
-- EKS
-- Self-owned Kubernetes
-- A fresh and clean start

 > **Caution** <br>
 > DO NOT switch your network during the deployment and using process.
 Switching network will change the IP address, which results in connection failure.